DaNik516/nixOS/Documentation/structure/sections/NixOS.md

 Import all the nixos modules.
 When a module is added in `nixos/modules/` it is necessary to add it here to allow nixos to see it
 - Desktop environment should not be added here because they are automatically enabled/disabled depending on the user choices in `variables.nix`

+### `cosmic.nix`
+This file configures the system-level components required to run the cosmic Desktop Environment.

+* **Display Manager Strategy:** It enables the cosmic Desktop Manager but explicitly **does not enable cosmic-greeter**.
+This is designed to coexist with the existing **SDDM** setup, allowing SDDM to launch GNOME sessions without conflict.
+* **Guest Security:** It implements a "Lockout" mechanism for the Guest user.
+* It installs an auto-start script that checks if the current user is `guest`.
+* If a guest tries to log into GNOME, it triggers a **Zenity** warning ("Access Denied") and immediately kills the session, enforcing the restriction that guests may only use XFCE.

+* **Debloat:** It excludes standard "bloatware" packages

 ## `env.nix`
 Sets system-wide environment variables and default application associations.